software-engineering-amsterdam/ST2017_WG_13/Team/3/Exercise_4.md

 ````

 #### conjunction and disjunction generators
-We generate a list that randomly distributes the remaining operatots over a list of an arbirarily chosen size and supply it as the argument.
-We randomly pick either a Dsj or a Cnj constuctor.
+We generate a list that randomly distributes the remaining operators over a list of an arbitrarily chosen size and supply it as the argument.
+We randomly pick either a Dsj or a Cnj constructor.

 ````haskell
 cjDjGen:: Int -> Gen Form